 Catholic Wedding Vows

-Catholic wedding vows are similar to protestant vows.
+Catholic traditional wedding vows are similar to protestant traditional marriage vows.
 They include promising to work through the good and the bad, stay committed for richer and for poorer and both parties pledge themselves to the marriage until death.
 The main purpose is establishing both permanency and faithfulness in a way that displays mutual love.
 Here is an example:

 “I, ___, take you, ___, for my lawful wife/husband, to have and to hold from this day forward, for better, for worse, for richer, for poorer, in sickness and health, until death do us part.”